bigchaindb/bigchaindb/docs/server/source/production-deployment-template/node-on-kubernetes.rst

     <https://docs.bigchaindb.com/en/latest/terminology.html>`_ or are using
     HTTPS certificates tied to a domain.

-  * The following command can help you find out if the nginx service started above has been assigned a public IP or external IP address:
+  * The following command can help you find out if the NGINX service started above has been assigned a public IP or external IP address:

     .. code:: bash

        $ kubectl --context k8s-bdb-test-cluster-0 get svc -w

-  * Once a public IP is assigned, you can log in to the Azure portal and map it to a DNS name.
+  * Once a public IP is assigned, you can map it to a DNS name.

-  * We usually assign ``bdb-test-cluster-0``, ``bdb-test-cluster-1`` and
+    We usually assign ``bdb-test-cluster-0``, ``bdb-test-cluster-1`` and
     so on in our documentation.

-  * Let us assume that we assigned the unique name of ``bdb-test-cluster-0`` here.
+    Let's assume that we assign the unique name of ``bdb-test-cluster-0`` here.

 **Set up DNS mapping in Azure.**